Cry (Just a Little)

 "Cry (Just a Little)" is a song by Dutch dance duo Bingo Players.
 The song's lyrics are an interpolation from "Piano in the Dark", a 1988 hit song by Brenda Russell.
 For this song, the line was performed by Kelli-Leigh (vocals) along with Hal Ritson (back vocals).

 "Cry (Just a Little)" was released in Belgium as a digital download on 18 May 2011 and was released in the United Kingdom on 18 September 2011.
 The song charted in Belgium and the Netherlands.

-The song was later interpolated for the chorus of Flo Rida's 2012 release, "I Cry".
+The song was later sampled for the chorus of Flo Rida's 2012 release, "I Cry".

 Music video

 A music video to accompany the release of "Cry (Just a Little)" was first released onto YouTube on 14 June 2011 onto Spinnin' TV, with a length of 3:26.
 The official video features Svenja van Beek, who was a singer in the Dutch girl band Djumbo.
 The video was shot in Marseille, France.

-By unknown reasons, the music video was removed from the Spinnin' Records YouTube account in 2015–2016 only for America; meanwhile in Europe the video had remained available.
-At the start of 2017, Spinnin' put the video back on the YouTube platform, despite some complaints and denunciations.